erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 Variable names must begin with a letter and consist of letters, digits and underscores.

-Variables receive an implicit default value when declared; 0 for the primitive types or else an empty list or string.
+Variables receive an implicit default value when declared; 0 for the primitive types or else an empty list or empty string.
 It is also possible to assign a value during declaration.
 This value can be a constant or an expression.
 Multiple variables of the same type can be declared on a single line.
 ```
 char a = 'A', b = '\n', c
 int i = 10